 No final FY2009 appropriations legislation was enacted by the close of the 110th Congress.
 P.L.
-110-329, the Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009, provides, in part, funding for NIST at FY2008 levels through March 6, 2009.

-In the 111th Congress, P.L.
-111-8, the FY2009 Omnibus Appropriations Act, funds NIST at \$819.0 million.
-The STRS account receives a 7.2% increase to \$472.0 million while support for MEP totals \$110.0 million (a 22.8% increase) and financing for TIP remains constant at \$65.0 million.
-The \$172.0 million for construction reflects a 7.2% increase in funding.
+110-329, the Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009, provided, in part, funding for NIST at FY2008 levels through March 6, 2009.
+In the current Congress, P.L.
+111-8, the FY2009 Omnibus Appropriations Act, provided NIST with \$819.0 million.
+The STRS account received a 7.2% increase to \$472.0 million while support for MEP totaled \$110.0 million (a 22.8% increase) and financing for TIP remained constant at \$65.0 million.
+The \$172.0 million for construction reflected a 7.2% increase in funding.

-Also in the current Congress, H.R.
-1, as originally passed by the House, provided an additional \$100.0 million for the STRS account (to the appropriated funds in the Continuing Resolution), as well as \$70.0 million more for TIP and \$30.0 million more for MEP.
-The construction budget would have received an extra \$300.0 million for a "competitive construction grant program for research science buildings."
-The initial Senate passed version of H.R.
-1 included an additional \$168.0 million for the STRS account with the construction budget to expand with an additional \$307.0 million.
-The final version of the American Recovery and Reinvestment Act of 2009, P.L.
-110-5, provides an extra \$220.0 million for the STRS account to be used for "research, competitive grants, additional research fellowships and advanced research and measurement equipment and supplies," as noted in the Joint Explanatory Statement of the Committee on Conference.
-An additional \$360.0 million is included for construction, of which \$180.0 million "shall be for the competitive construction grant program for research science buildings."
-The law also directs the transfer of \$20.0 million from the Health Information Technology initiative to NIST to "create and test standards related to health security and interoperability in conjunction with partners at the Department of Health and Human Services," according to the Joint Statement.
+The American Recovery and Reinvestment Act of 2009, P.L.
+111-5, provided an extra \$220.0 million for the STRS account to be used (in FY2009 and FY2010) for "research, competitive grants, additional research fellowships and advanced research and measurement equipment and supplies," as noted in the Joint Explanatory Statement of the Committee on Conference.
+An additional \$360.0 million was included for construction, of which \$180.0 million "shall be for the competitive construction grant program for research science buildings."
+The law also directed the transfer of \$20.0 million from the Health Information Technology initiative to NIST to "create and test standards related to health security and interoperability in conjunction with partners at the Department of Health and Human Services," according to the Joint Statement.